spatie/laravel-multitenancy/docs/installation/base-installation.md

     /*
      * These tasks will be performed to make a tenant current.
      *
-     * A valid task is any class that implements Spatie\Multitenancy\Tasks\MakeTenantCurrentTask */
+     * A valid task is any class that implements Spatie\Multitenancy\Tasks\SwitchTenantTask */
     'switch_tenant_tasks' => [